mtgjson/mtgjson-website/docs/faq/index.md

 > ### Why is a file/website out of date?
 >
 > You have probably received a cached version of the file or website.
-If you are using the website or have a file open in the browser, try hard&#8209;refreshing the url (`CTRL + F5` on Windows, `Shift + Command + R` on MacOS).
+If you are using the website or have a file open in the browser, try hard&#8209;refreshing the path (`CTRL + F5` on Windows, `Shift + Command + R` on MacOS).